OpenDataMining/praveen766/README.md

 # praveen766
-Python codes for the kaggle fb_human_bot competition
+Python codes used for the kaggle fb_human_bot competition